To Be Announced: Acknowledgements

-Together with Thomas Bolander, Jan van Eijck and Ramanujam, in 2015 I organized a Lorentz Center workshop with the same title as this survey, with a subtitle `for clarity': \\ { \url{https://www.lorentzcenter.nl/to-be-announced-synthesis-of-epistemic-protocols.html}}. \\ And on various occasions I gave invited seminars entitled `To Be Announced'.
-The predictable confusion this causes with publishers, supporting staff and events servers has always been hilarious and I hope it will be never-ending.
+Together with Thomas Bolander, Jan van Eijck and Ramanujam, in 2015 I organized a Lorentz Center workshop entitled {\em To Be Announced}, with, on the request of the organization, a subtitle {\em Synthesis of Epistemic Protocols} to avoid confusion.
+See: On various occasions I gave invited seminars entitled {\em To Be Announced}. ``Can we at least make this into `\emph{To Be Announced}', with quotes?'' ``Please don't.''
+The predictable confusion with publishers, supporting staff and events servers has always been hilarious and I hope it will be never-ending.